 - Learning journey - Year 8

-Students study German on a carousel along with Italian and Japanese in Year 8, and have a further opportunity to begin the language in Year 9 (although this is more intensive as there is less time to prepare for the IGCSE).
+Students study German on a carousel along with Italian and Mandarin in Year 8, and have a further opportunity to begin the language in Year 9 (although this is more intensive as there is less time to prepare for the GCSE).
 We focus on enabling students to talk and write about themselves – their family and friends, school life, free time, their home and their country.
 By the end of Year 8, pupils will also have covered some grammar points on word order, gender and case systems, and the present and perfect tenses.

 - Learning journey - GCSE

 The course we follow has four components: listening, speaking, reading and writing.

 In Year 9 we introduce future plans, including going on an exchange (in preparation for the trip to Hamburg).
 In Year 10, we continue to develop a wide range of vocabulary, expressions and grammatical structures.
-In Year 11, in addition to focusing on examination technique and practice papers, our aim is to teach beyond the basic requirements of IGCSE in order to provide a sounder footing for those wishing to continue at A level.
-Year 11 students are also encouraged to attend the sample undergraduate seminar from a Trinity Hall lecturer that we run each – while this is primarily intended for sixth formers, it can be a useful starting point for Year 11s considering reading modern languages.
+In Year 11, in addition to focusing on examination technique and practice papers, our aim is to teach beyond the basic requirements of GCSE in order to provide a sounder footing for those wishing to continue at A level.
+Students are encouraged to attend occasional talks held at lunchtimes on German history, politics and social aspects.

 - Providing stretch